 Despite its northerly latitude, Seven Cities is warm and hot (a phenomenon some ascribe to ancient sorcerous battles and others to the strange properties of nearby Otataral Island).
 Wastelands cover much of the subcontinent, along with vast, hot and barren plains called odhans.
 Only in the west of the subcontinent are there lots of trees, as the tall Olphara Mountains give rise to many lakes and rivers which run down the west coast, feeding the immense Olphara Forest.

 The enormous Otataral Island lies off the north-eastern coast of Seven Cities.
-The island is barren, dominated by the cold Bandiko Desert in the north and the warmer Otataral Desert in the south.
+The island is barren, dominated by the cold Bandiko Desert in the north and the warmer Otataral Desert in the south, separated by the sea and the wide-ranging Tano Hills, the home of the tribe of the same name.
 The only cities on the island are the small settlements of Dosin Pali in the south, Ruru Jelba in the centre and the larger Holy City of Karakarang in the north, along with Galladi on the island of Gallada just off the north-eastern coast.

 In the desert strange ruins have been reported, statues or parts of statues made of a mysterious jade-like substance.
 It has been suggested that these statues are the source of otataral, but the truth of the matter remains unknown.